 Edit: I was wrong about the neighbourhood boundaries.
-These pictures are actually taken in Parkdale, not Norwood.
+These pictures are actually taken in Parkdale, not Norwood, and I have amended the headline.
 (Thanks, Julie!)

 Beautiful tree-lined streets.
 I grew up in an area like that in Pennsylvania.
 Enjoy!